Working Holiday in Canada

 Not all eligible candidates will be issued a Working Holiday permit or even have the chance to submit their application—the number of spots available is usually much lower than the number of candidates.

-Since Invitations to apply are sent randomly during rounds of invitations, your profile could be drawn a week, 3 months, 8 months after submitting it to the pool—and there’s also the chance it won’t be drawn at all.
+Since Invitations to Apply are sent randomly during rounds of invitations, your profile could be drawn a week, three months, nine months, etc. after submitting it to the pool—and there’s also the chance it won’t be drawn at all.

 05. Number of rounds per IEC season

-The exact number of rounds of invitations isn’t disclosed officially but over the past IEC season, there were several dozen over a period of ten months.
+The exact number of rounds of invitations isn’t disclosed officially but over the past IEC season, there were several dozen over a period of 10 months.

 You only need to submit your profile to the pool once.
 It stays in the pool for the entire IEC season so it can be drawn anytime (there’s one exception, see below).

-If your profile is drawn from the pool, you have ten days to accept or decline your Invitation to apply (i.e. your chance to submit an application for a Working Holiday permit).
+If your profile is drawn from the pool, you have 10 days to accept or decline your Invitation to Apply (ITA), i.e. your chance to submit an application for a Working Holiday permit.

 Here are the three possible scenarios:

-• If you accept the Invitation to apply (within 10 days of receiving it), you have another 20 days to complete and submit your Working Holiday permit application.
+• If you accept the ITA (within 10 days of receiving it), you have another 20 days to complete and submit your Working Holiday application.

-• If you decline your Invitation to apply (within 10 of receiving it), your profile goes back into the pool and it could be drawn again later on (declining the Invitation to apply has zero impact on your future chances of getting another one).
+• If you decline your ITA (within 10 days of receiving it), your profile goes back into the pool and it could be drawn again later on (declining the ITA has zero impact on your future chances of getting another one, although you must accept you may not be drawn again in future rounds).

-• If you don’t accept or decline your Invitation to apply within 10 days of receiving it, your profile is withdrawn from the pool and if you still want to go to Canada, you have to submit it again.
+• If you don’t accept or decline your ITA within 10 days of receiving it, your profile is withdrawn from the pool.
+If you still want to go to Canada, you have to submit your profile again.

 Check out the infographic in Accept or decline your Invitation to apply for an IEC Working Holiday permit? for a visual reference.